rtohid/phyfleaux/README.md

 ### **<span style="color:gold">mutable object</span>**

-an object with mutable state. at this point we only focus on two kinds of such objects:
+an object with mutable state.
+At this point we only focus on two kinds of such objects:

 1. functions with variable arguments(?) {the input arguments may change- not only between calls, but also during a single call.:rtoihd}
       + {during a single call?? is it possible to change the arguments of the function without changing the function itself?